Healthy dogs mean healthy people.

 This program involves feeding hungry dogs, managing ticks, and caring for sick and abandoned dogs.
 Staff regularly provide advice to community members on better care of dogs.
 Warlukurlangu Artists also fund vets to visit the community to sterilise dogs and treat them for various diseases.

-If you are interested in adopting a Yuendumu puppy or dog, please let us know or visit Aussie Desert Dogs.
+If you are interested in adopting a Yuendumu puppy or dog, please let us know or visit Australian Desert Dog Adoption.